Research and Development

 For example, our programs are helping individuals to improve their overall wellbeing, their ability to socialise, and their ability to manage change and transitions.
 Clients who have completed a Davis Program are also reporting greater self-awareness and awareness of others, leading to more effective self-regulation.

+Our research data is independently analysed.
 More information about our research approach and findings can be found here.

 “My student’s attention has improved dramatically and his speech production is the best we have ever heard from him.
 I really was not expecting change that quickly.”